 About Chandratal Lake

-For a brief introduction, Chandra Taal, commonly referred to as Chandratal and literally meaning as the “Moon Lake”; is a high altitude lake located in Lahaul & Spiti region of Himachal Pradesh.
-At an altitude of 4,300 meters, this lake is the source of Chandra River and its name “Chandra” is believed to be derived from its moon like shape.
+For a brief introduction, Chandratal, or Chandra Taal, is a high altitude lake located in Lahaul & Spiti region of Himachal Pradesh.
+The name of the lake literally means ‘The Lake of the Moon’ and is owed to its crescent shape.
+At an altitude of 4,300 meters, it is the source of Chandra River.

 In order to explain this better, I will first post a map of the region.
 This map includes the entire Spiti circuit, showing how to access Chandratal from both Manali and Shimla.
-Due to the large size of the map, I am posting a thumbnail here.
 Click on it to view in full size or save to your hard disk.

-- Shimla to Chandratal Distance: 530 Kilometers via Reckong Peo, Puh, Kaza and Batal
+- Shimla to Chandratal Distance: 530 kilometers via Reckong Peo, Pooh, Kaza, and Batal

 - Keylong to Chandratal Distance: 120 kilometers

-The fastest way to reach Chandratal is via Manali, unless you are traveling from Shimla or coming from Ladakh via Keylong.
-How you can plan a trip to Chandratal from either of these places is explained further below.
+The fastest way to reach Chandratal is via Manali unless you are traveling from Shimla or coming from Ladakh via Keylong.
+The easiest way however is via Shimla.
+Read on to know more.

 How to Reach Chandratal Lake From Manali

-Chandratal to Kaza is about 6-7 hours of journey and you will also be crossing Kunzum Pass on the way.
+Due to this, the travel time between both places is around 5-6 hours.
 From Kaza, take the road towards Losar and from there, continue towards Kunzum Pass top.
-A couple of kilometers after Kunzum top, as you start descending towards Batal, you will notice the narrow road going towards Chandratal that you will need to turn on.
+A few kilometers after Kunzum top, as you start descending towards Batal, you will notice the narrow road going towards Chandratal that you will need to turn on.